 Red Rock State Park is a popular place for hiking and enjoying the surrounding red rock formations.
 There are several miles of hiking trails within the park that are considered easy to moderate difficulty making them suitable for just about any ability.

 While mountain biking is prohibited on most of the park’s trails, there are some Forest Service trails running through the park that are bike friendly.
-Ask at the Ranger Station on where to access these if you’ve got your bike with you.
+Ask at the Ranger Station where to access these if you’ve got your bike with you.